KarelSkrabal/Calculator/README.md

 To install FileHelpers library, run this command in the Package Manager Console : Install-Package FileHelpers -Version 3.4.1

 To run Calculator application in the project, go to Project -> Calculator Properties -> Debug -> Command line arguments , specify path to file containing instructions,ex.
+D:\Data.txt (such a file was added into the solution).
-D:\Data.txt Example of instructions in Data.txt file
+Example of instructions in Data.txt file

 add 20
 multiply 2